okteto/docs/versioned_docs/version-1.18/self-hosted/digitalocean/marketplace.md

 _Authorization callback URL:_
 https://okteto.$SUBDOMAIN/auth/callback

-### Personal Access Token
+### DigitalOcean Personal Access Token

 Okteto requires a DigitalOcean personal access token with read/write permissions to create DNS entries when responding to [ACME DNS-01 challenges](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 The entries will be created in the subdomain you provided in the configuration.
-Create your [personal access token here](https://cloud.digitalocean.com/account/api/tokens).
+Create your [DigitalOcean personal access token here](https://cloud.digitalocean.com/account/api/tokens).

 ## Support